rmtek/n3ofetch/README.md

 # n3ofetch

-This is a neofetch alternative for Windows 10/11.
+This is a neofetch alternative for Windows.

 Supported OS: Windows 10 / 11